metacpan/metacpan-cpan-extracted/distros/W/Web-Microformats2/README.md

 # STATUS

 These modules are **alpha**.
 Their developer is still figuring out how they want to be used, and their interface may change dramatically.
-It's not ready for CPAN just yet.
 This software is currently being "dogfooded" on an experimental branch of the author's own essay blog.

 Further, the parser implementation is incomplete.
 The HTML and JSON documents found in t/microformats-v2 include the full Microformats2